paich64/C64MEGA65/README.md

 for MEGA65 core starts with only one SID enabled, the `6581`.

-If you are an audiophile when it comes to SID music, then you always might want to chose the right SID for the game or demo or music release that you are running.
+If you are an audiophile when it comes to SID music, then you always might want to choose the right SID for the game or demo or music release that you are running.
 The C64 core lets you select different SID versions and configurations in real-time while the program is running.
 As a rule of thumb you can assume that most games and demos since the year 2000 optimized their